noman-bashir/noman-bashir.github.io/_pages/about.md

 I did my MS in Energy Systems Engineering from [Center for Advanced Studies in Energy](https://uspcase.nust.edu.pk/about-us/nust-at-a-glance/) at [NUST](https://nust.edu.pk/), Pakistan and BS in Electrical (Power) Engineering at [UET Lahore](https://www.uet.edu.pk/), Pakistan.

 I take a huge pride academic service and was recognized as one of the top three reviewers at ACM e-Energy'23.

+**Job Market:** I am currently seeking tenure-track faculty positions and am excited to share my work with potential colleagues and collaborators.
+You can find my [Research Statement](https://noman-bashir.github.io/research_statement/) and [CV](https://noman-bashir.github.io/cv/) for a closer look at my background and contributions.
+Below is a 100-second elevator pitch on my research.
+If you're hiring or interested in learning more about my work, I’d love to connect!